Thursday, January 31, 2013

 She had passed her husband dirty water.

-After work chasing crooks and keeping the city safe, out of the blue confronting this at home.
+After work chasing crooks and keeping the city safe, out of the blue confronting something like this at home.

 It was done now.

-Usually as well as spells and invocations, there was a bit of this and that added to the brew: steeping leaves, dash of urine, stirred by a feather, that kind of thing.
+Usually as well as spells and invocations, there was a bit of this & that added to these brews: steeping leaves, dash of urine, stirred by a feather, that kind of thing.

-Sometimes the Holy Book was desecrated in these black rites.
+Sometimes the Holy Book was desecrated in the black rites.

 A Boyanese had got into Mrs Yousef's head.

-If you wanted a bomoh, if you were desperate and sought first-rate, it was best to consult the Boyanese.
+If you wanted a bomoh, if you were desperate and sought first-rate, it was best to consult you-know-who.
+The Boyanese.

 Trouble was he was the wrong man to try that on.

-Just as one does not see the former philanderer in Mr Yousef, nor the thug-cop, one neither sees a man capable of mountainous rage and soaring anger.
-Disgust and disenchantment did not need such operatic emotion.
+Just as one does not see the former philanderer in Mr. You, nor the thug-cop, one neither sees a man capable of mountainous rage and soaring anger.
+Disgust and revulsion did not need such operatic emotion.

-Sometimes these types of disasters might be averted by a wise, measured intercession.
+Sometimes these types of disasters might be averted by a deft intercession.
 Some respected mutual friend or relative.
-Thought directed toward the children.
+Thought for the children.
 Deeply regretted error fully and voluntarily explained.
-A reckless, desperate action arising from love alone.
+A reckless, desperate action arising from only love.

-Mr Yousef well knew his wife had acted out of love and nothing else.
+Mr. Yousef well knew his wife had acted only out of love and nothing else.

-The intervention had been meant to keep him from straying; fears and wild premonitions clouding judgment.
+The intervention had been meant to keep him from straying; fears and wild premonitions overcoming.

-A life, a family, undone at the hands of the Boyanese.
+A life, a family, undone by the hands of the Boyanese.

 Tuesday, January 29, 2013